IBM Advert - July 1987

 The PS/2 band breaks up

-Some time in 1988, IBM held a major briefing about PS/2 at its Boca Raton, Florida, ESD headquarters.
+In around March 1988, IBM held a major briefing about PS/2 for 30 industry consultants, including Personal Computer World's Tim Bajarin, at its Boca Raton, Florida, ESD headquarters.
 This featured IBM's PC luminaries such as Bill Lowe, Mike Maples, Frank King and Bill Lyons, but by the time the second briefing rolled around in the early spring of 1989, this team had gone their separate ways, with Maples moving to Microsoft, King going to Lotus, Lyons to dBase software house Ashton-Tate and Lowe - the father of the (IBM) PC - moving to Xerox.